 Insights and trends from over 8,200 global marketers engaging customers from anywhere

 Salesforce surveyed over 8,200 marketing leaders worldwide and generated 8,227 responses from marketing managers, directors, VPs and CMOs including marketers from B2B, B2C, and B2B2C companies across North America, South America, Asia Pacific, Europe, the Middle East, and Africa.
+They gathered marketing insights and trends, which we’d like to present you.
 Only 14% were completely satisfied with their overall marketing performance and the outcomes of their marketing investment.
 15% underperformed and were moderately or less satisfied and 72% were moderate performers.